-3 Simple Steps To Get Your Videos Noticed by Both Google and Audience
+3 Easy Steps To Get Your Videos Noticed by Both Google and Audience

 Can you guess the top-3 most visited sites in the world?
 The first one is Google, as you might expect.
 The second spot is [dramatic drum roll] YouTube!
 Well, yes, a video is the most addicting and entertaining type of content.
 I’m sure every person sometimes finds themself sitting at home and watching videos for hours, completely losing track of time.